What Are The Different Kinds Of Skin Cancer

 Basal cell carcinoma is the most common type of skin cancer and usually develops in areas of the skin that are exposed to the sun, such as the head, face, ears and neck.

-See also What Are The Different Models Of Toyota Prius
+See also What Are The Different Form Of Communication

 Squamous cell carcinoma or SCC is a cancer of the cells in the outer layer of the skin and is the second most common type of skin cancer in the UK.
 Fortunately, most people treated for SCC make a full recovery.